Seiko Hashimoto takes over as Tokyo Olympic president - WHIZ News

 Kotani is the sports director for the Tokyo Olympic organizing committee.
 That committee’s leadership is dominated by men, who make up 80% of the executive board.

 Japan began to roll out vaccines on Wednesday, a critical move that might boost the Olympics.
-It is several months behind Britain and the United States and other countries.
+It is several months behind Britain, the United States and other countries.

 The first challenge for Hashimoto could be pulling off the torch relay that begins on March 25 in northeastern Japan.
 It will crisscross the country with about 10,000 runners, and end at the opening ceremony in Tokyo.